 Given the similar dimensions so it does indeed make a fine laptop table companion with the right DAC or source.
 In short, it’s not that big and it is tough enough to take a knock or two.

 Front & Rear Panels

-Nichicon have been in the capacitor business for around 50 years and are seen as safe choice and good alternative to Black gate caps which for me are the top caps around but sadly no longer being made.
+Nichicon has been in the capacitor business for around 50 years and are seen as the safe choice and a good alternative to Black gate caps which for me are the top caps around but sadly no longer being made.

 Cardas needs no introduction either for most audiophiles and I highly recommend to finish the unit off with some nice matching Cardas RCA caps from Music Direct at $50 a pop.
 If you believe in the audiophile chatter caps have been mentioned to improve resistance to RF interference from the opened inputs.
 More logically it closes out a gaping hole in some style to prevent dust and bugs from getting in.

 It’s about the tubes at the end of the day and the Sustain84 packs 2 NOS ECL84 tubes as standard lending to the moniker “84” in the name of the amp itself.
 These tubes are New Old Stock 9 pin miniature triode pentode constructs and are of course roll-able (6DX8 tubes).

 Given the original purpose of these tubes were for TV sets back in the 50’s there has been some who would shy away from using these for audio purposes.
 However, the little ECL84’s do pack a significant grunt.
 These high Mu triodes and can easily handle decent wattage for demanding headphones.
 In some design setups they have been competently setup to driver speakers nevermind just headphones.